Mastering Planning and Scheduling: 9 KPIs Every Planner and Scheduler Should Be Tracking in Maximo

 By tracking the average amount that occur in your plant, your planners and schedulers will know how much “wiggle room” they should leave when creating the schedule.
 Tracking and applying this metric will affect how your organization is able to adapt to unpanned circumstances going forward.

 Clicking on a data point will open a Data View dialog which shows the data that makes up that metric.
-This was a result of clicking on the “Open Work Orders by Work Type” -> PM slice of the pie chart
+The image below (Figure 2) was a result of clicking on the “Open Work Orders by Work Type” -> PM slice of the pie chart on the chart above (Figure 1).

 Schedule compliance is simple to calculate: if you scheduled 100 work orders but only 85 got done, you would have 85% schedule compliance.
 The next step would be to discover what caused those remaining 15 work orders to be incomplete.